CES 2020: The digital world of tomorrow

 The company behind the companies

-Although you might not necessarily link EMD Performance Materials with an electronics industry tradeshow, the CES is exactly the right place for us to showcase our technologies.
+Although you might not necessarily link EMD Electronics with an electronics industry tradeshow, the CES is exactly the right place for us to showcase our technologies.
 After all, our semiconductor and display materials make industry and households smarter, future mobility possible, and digital technologies more sustainable overall.
 That’s why we see ourselves as the company behind the companies advancing digital living.
 In view of the tremendous importance of our products, we certainly don’t want to shy away from the limelight.
-And that’s why we were at the CES – to communicate and present how EMD Performance Materials is driving the digital transformation forward.
+And that’s why we were at the CES – to communicate and present how EMD Electronics is driving the digital transformation forward.